spidernet-io/spiderpool/docs/usage/install/underlay/get-started-calico.md

     Make sure that Calico is not configured to use IPIP or VXLAN tunneling as we'll demonstrate how to use Calico for underlay networks.

-    Confirm that Calico has enabled BGP configuration in full-mesh mode。
+    Confirm that Calico has enabled BGP configuration in full-mesh mode.

+* SpiderPool's subnet feature needs to be enabled.

 * Helm and Calicoctl